Oracle INFORMATION_SCHEMA

 A SEQUENCE is an object that automatically generate sequence numbers.
 A SEQUENCE is often used to ensure a unique value in a PRIMARY KEY that must uniquely identify the associated row.

-SELECT sequence_name FROM user_sequences;
+SELECT sequence_name

 List TRIGGERs

-SELECT trigger_name FROM user_triggers;
+SELECT trigger_name

-List only the triggers for a given table:
+-- List only the triggers for a given table:

-SELECT DISTINCT trigger_name FROM user_triggers WHERE table_name = 'NEWTABLE';
+WHERE table_name = 'NEWTABLE';

 Detailed TRIGGER info

-Show more informations about the trigger definitions:
+Show more information about the trigger definition:

 SELECT trigger_name,